 In 2010, after months of testing methods and ingredient combinations for baking chocolate chip cookies, I came up with a recipe that works.
 Every.
 Single.
 Time.

-Since then, I’ve continued to update, simplify and improve this recipe.
+Since then, I’ve continued to update, simplify and improve this recipe for Tried and True Chocolate Chip Cookies.
 For the original recipe, with step by step photos, check out this post.
 This recipe is a one bowl, 20 minute (start to finish) success.

 I’ve made these cookies a few hundred times.
 Everyone- from young neighbor kids to folks in nursing homes love these cookies.

 I know you’re going to love them too.